 There are a lot of beach locations, remember there’s over 7,100++ small island, which is the principal attraction for foreigners.
 The Philippines has been the location for several seasons and edition of CBS U.S. reality show Survivor, and its other adaptations from other countries like Israel and France.

 Tourist spots like Boracay, with its pristine and magnificent light blue waters, and El Nido in Palawan, is a richly biodiverse location where limestone cliffs and the seas entice men and women from around the world.

 With over thousands of islands to hop in every day, the Philippines have ample shorelines, where you can devote your time, swimming in the light blue water, rafting, jumping in a waterfall, scuba diving, sports fishing, or cruising in a yacht.

 One of the many factors that people like in the Philippines is the tropical weather!
 Even though it can have downpours throughout the day in the rainy season, not it will get colder than around 18°C. Frequently hot temperatures can go as high as 32°C. That’s great for your bones and your physique, especially whenever you feel those ache in winters.

 You don’t have to live in walled space, barbed cables, shielded homes with high-tech security alarms, and bodyguards.
-Security will always be a concern like in every place in the world, but consider the safety of your home and belongings, just as you’ll live in the West.
+Security will always be a concern like in every place in the world, but you should always consider the safety of your home and belongings, just as you’ll live in the West.
 Condominiums and exclusive subdivisions mostly have ample security.

 Living in the Philippines

 The Philippines is a country with gorgeous shorelines and warm and friendly folks.
 The cost to live in the Philippines is affordable, and you could effortlessly earn an income here, even when you have a lower pension.

 Take note – you’ll now get a 30-day stamp in your passport if you arrive in the Philippines.
 Such is the case without a visa, usually before 21 days.
 They may extend this by up to 6 months in just 1 step, for your first extension.
 However, this might only work at the Immigration Office.